ptjahjadi/PyAnimeList/README.md

 * Phase 3 (22 Nov 2020): The NLP-based recommender system has been developed to also account for previous user queries in Phase 1.
 The top queried anime will be used as recommendations, allowing for a more personalised recommendation.
 The more times the user queries, the more varied the system in recommending anime.

+* Phase 3.1 (10 July 2021): The anime querying method is now able to accept filters without case sensitivity.
+The show title is also taken into account in keywords for recommendation, leading to a more accurate prediction of similar shows.

 ## Setting Up
 This model is written in both Jupyter Notebook version 4.4.0 and Python version 3.7.1.
 You may use any integrated development environment (IDE) to run the program using a Python interpreter but Visual Studio Code or Jupyter Notebook is highly recommended thanks to their Python Interactive window.